-Godwin is represented in many important private and public collections throughout the country, including the Amarillo Museum of Art; Anderson Gallery, Virginia Commonwealth University; Art Institute of Chicago; Frances Lehman Loeb Gallery, Vassar College, Poughkeepsie, New York; Gannett Center, Columbia University, New York; General Electric Company, New York; Greenville County Museum, South Carolina; Herbert F. Johnson Museum of Art, Cornell University, Ithaca, New York; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; JP Morgan Chase Collection, New York; Mary Baldwin College; McNay Art Museum; The Metropolitan Museum of Art, New York; Milwaukee Art Museum; Mount Holyoke College Art Museum, Massachusetts; Museum of Modern Art, New York; National Gallery of Art, Washington, DC; National Museum of Art, Osaka, Japan; National Museum of Wales, Cardiff, South Wales; National Museum of Women in the Arts, Washington, D.C.; Newark Museum, New Jersey; North Carolina Museum of Art, Raleigh; San Francisco Museum of Modern Art; Sheldon Art Museum, University of Nebraska, Lincoln; Smith College Museum of Art, Southampton, Massachusetts; Sovereign Bank, Richmond, Virginia; Suffolk Museum, Virginia; Ulrich Museum of Art, Wichita State University, Kansas; United Virginia Bank, Richmond; University of Pennsylvania, Philadelphia; United States Navy Y.M.C.A., Norfolk, Virginia; Utah Museum of Fine Arts, Salt Lake City; Virginia Museum of Fine Arts, Richmond; Weatherspoon Art Gallery, University of North Carolina, Greensboro; and Yale University Art Gallery, New Haven, Connecticut.
+Godwin is represented in many important private and public collections throughout the country, including the Amarillo Museum of Art; Anderson Gallery, Virginia Commonwealth University; Art Institute of Chicago, Illinois; Frances Lehman Loeb Gallery, Vassar College, Poughkeepsie, New York; Gannett Center, Columbia University, New York; General Electric Company, New York; Greenville County Museum, South Carolina; Herbert F. Johnson Museum of Art, Cornell University, Ithaca, New York; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; The Hyde Collection, Glenn Falls, New York; The Johnson Family Collection, Spartanburg, South Carolina; JPMorgan Chase Collection, New York; Mary Baldwin College; McNay Art Museum, San Antonio, Texas; The Modern Art Museum of Forth Worth, Texas; Mougins Museum of Classical Art, France; Mount Holyoke College Art Museum, Massachusetts; National Gallery of Art, Washington, D.C.; National Museum of Art, Osaka, Japan; National Museum of Wales, Cardiff, South Wales; National Museum of Women in the Arts, Washington, D.C.; Newark Museum, New Jersey; North Carolina Museum of Art, Raleigh; San Francisco Museum of Modern Art, California; Sheldon Art Museum, University of Nebraska, Lincoln; Smith College Museum of Art, Southampton, Massachusetts; Sovereign Bank, Richmond, Virginia; Suffolk Museum, Virginia; Ulrich Museum of Art, Wichita State University, Kansas; United Virginia Bank, Richmond; University of Pennsylvania, Philadelphia; United States Navy Y.M.C.A., Norfolk, Virginia; Utah Museum of Fine Arts, Salt Lake City; Virginia Museum of Fine Arts, Richmond; Weatherspoon Art Gallery, University of North Carolina, Greensboro; and Yale University Art Gallery, New Haven, Connecticut.

 Lisa N. Peters, Ph.D.